 On April 19, 2013, current President of Venezuela, Nicolás Maduro, inherited this complicated legacy.
-The vicious circles of pacted democracy and the petro-state have conditioned the calculus of Maduro's decision-making-what some Latin American observers have termed Madurismo.27 The petro-state's statist, oil-centric, and rentier development continue to define Venezuela's economy.
+The vicious circles of pacted democracy and the petro-state have conditioned the calculus of Maduro's decision-making-what some Latin American observers have termed Madurismo.
+The petro-state's statist, oil-centric, and rentier development continue to define Venezuela's economy.
 Likewise, partidocracia furnished Maduro's government with self-sustaining practices, such as exclusionary politics, rentier socialism, and clientelism.
-However, Chavismo, while conditioned by AD and COPEI's Puntofijista legacy, introduced its own dynamics such as control of the media, Manichean ideology, and the creation of a "high-stakes" political system such that the opposition is isolated.
-Of course, the petro-state can never be divorced from its political siblings, Puntofijismo, Chavismo, or Madurismo, especially when global oil prices crash, which they did in 2016 to \$26 a barrel.
+But Chavismo, while conditioned by AD and COPEI's Puntofijista legacy, introduced its own dynamics such as control of the media, Manichean ideology, and the creation of a "high-stakes" political system such that the opposition is isolated.
+Of course, the petro-state can never be divorced from its political sibling (Puntofijismo, Chavismo, or Madurismo), especially when global oil prices crash, which they did in 2016 to \$26 a barrel.
 This would again provide a new opportunity for a shift in Venezuelan politics.
-As under Chávez, this would be a shift not toward liberal democracy but illiberalism and, increasingly, autocratic rule.
-As a result, Maduro's current regime is the product of a decades-long combination of elite intentions, institutional legacies, and historical contingencies.
+As under Chávez, this would be a shift not toward liberal democracy but toward illiberalism and, increasingly, autocratic rule.
+Put this way, Maduro's current regime is the product of a decades-long combination of elite intentions, institutional legacies, and historical contingencies.

-Madurista governance is not just a repeat of Chavismo.
-Unlike Chávez, who used oil revenue to weaken oppositionists, Maduro has used political repression since he faces diminished oil revenues and scant savings.
-After Maduro narrowly defeated Democratic Unity Roundtable (MUD) candidate, Henrique Capriles, in 2013, over 800 public protests have occurred in Caracas, mostly led by students like Gaby Arellano from Universidad de Los Andes.
+Of course, Madurista governance is not just a replay of Chavismo.
+Unlike Chávez, who used oil revenue to weaken oppositionists, Maduro has used political repression in the face of diminished oil revenues and scant savings.
+Since Maduro's narrow victory over MUD (Democratic Unity Roundtable) candidate Henrique Capriles in 2013, over 800 public protests have occurred in Caracas, mostly led by students like Gaby Arellano from Universidad de Los Andes.
 Maduro has correspondingly purged opponents and employed military repression.
-Moisés Naím calls this Venezuela's "Plan B: Strip virtually all power from every institution it [has] lost control of," namely the National Assembly, where the opposition obtained two-thirds of the seats in 2015.28 In response in 2017, Maduro jailed the Caracas Mayor Antonio Ledezma and fired both the Minister of Defense, Diego Molero, and the Minister of the Interior, Miguel Rodríguez Torres.29 In 2016, when the opposition requested a recall referendum, the loyalist-dominated Supreme Court cancelled the process, and in March 2017, nullified the National Assembly.30 A joint communique issued by several Venezuelan human rights NGOs, such as Todos Por La Libertad, reports that as of December 2017, there are over 400 political prisoners.31 Amnesty International reports that the military has been conducting arbitrary detentions and illegal raids.32 Opposition leader Lilian Tintori frequently uploads videos to her Instagram account featuring the police attacking protesters with bats, tear gas, water hoses, and marble pellets.33 In December 2017, Maduro forbade certain opposition parties from participating in national elections.
+Moisés Naím calls this Venezuela's "Plan B: Strip virtually all power from every institution it [has] lost control of," namely the National Assembly, where the opposition obtained two-thirds of the seats in 2015.28 In response, in 2017, Maduro jailed the mayor of Caracas (Antonio Ledezma) and fired both the Minister of Defense (Diego Molero) and the Minister of the Interior (Miguel Rodríguez Torres).29 Also, earlier in 2016, when the opposition requested a recall referendum, the loyalist-dominated Supreme Court cancelled the process.
+By March 2017, the Supreme Court nullified the National Assembly.30 A joint communique issued by several Venezuelan human rights NGOs (such as Todos Por La Libertad) reported a tally of over 400 political prisoners in December 2017.31 Amnesty International reports that the military has been conducting arbitrary detentions and illegal raids.32 Opposition leader Lilian Tintori frequently uploads videos to her Instagram account (@liliantintori) featuring the police attacking protesters with bats, tear gas, water hoses, and marble pellets.33 In December 2017, Maduro forbade certain opposition parties from participating in national elections.
 In short, Maduro's regime is distinguished by dictatorial, autocratic, and repressive one-man rule.